theronhitchman/euclidean-geometry/syllabus/index.md

  ***

- There are two games worth your attention, too.
+ There are some games worth your attention, too.

  [Dragonbox Elements][dragonbox] is not free, but it is not too expensive.
  It is marketed as a way to learn the process of making axiomatic arguments